Andy97/DeepMLS/README.md

 ```

 ## Datasets
-### ShapeNet

-### Preprocessed Dataset
+### Preprocessed ShapeNet Dataset
 We have provided the processed tfrecords file.
-This can be used directly.
+This can be used directly. (coming soon.)

 ### Build the Dataset
 If you want to build the dataset from your own data, please follow:

 #### Step 1: Get Watertight Meshes
-To acquire a watertight version of ShapeNet, we first preprocess each mesh in ShapeNet.
-For each model in ShapeNet, we can get it's watertight version.
-To get this, please follow the [preprocess steps](https://github.com/autonomousvision/occupancy_networks#Building-the-dataset) of [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks).
+To acquire a watertight mesh, we first preprocess each mesh follow the [preprocess steps](https://github.com/autonomousvision/occupancy_networks#Building-the-dataset) of [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks).

 #### Step 2: Get the groundtruth sdf pair
-From step 1, we have already get the watertight version of each model.
-In this step, we utilize [OpenVDB](https://www.openvdb.org/) library to get the sdf values.
+From step 1, we have already gotten the watertight version of each model.
+Then, we utilize [OpenVDB](https://www.openvdb.org/) library to get the sdf values and gradients for training.
 For details, please refer to [here](vdb_tsdf).

 ## Usage

 #### Inference using pre-trained model
-We have provided pretrained models and we can inference using these models:
+We have provided pretrained models which can be used to inference:
 ```
 #first download the pretrained models
 cd Pretrained && python download_models.py